ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 Shown as a pencil icon, the **Edit** button changes the view, taking you to the **Manage Makers** page with the edit drawer open to the entry you selected.
 There you can adjust the Maker’s professional title; first, middle, or last name; and suffix.
 Users with Reader roles who have been granted Editor Permissions to a Project are not able to edit Maker Records.

-The horizontal drag bars can be used to **Reorder** Maker records within the same category.
+The horizontal reordering bars can be used to **Reorder** Maker records within the same category.
 It is not possible to recategorize an entry from **Author** to **Contributor** or vice versa.
-The drag bars respond to clicking and dragging with your mouse or by pressing the space bar on your keyboard and then using the up or down arrow keys.
+The reordering bars respond to clicking and dragging with your mouse or by focusing on them with your tab key and pressing the space bar on your keyboard.
+When selected a menu appears that gives you options to move the corresponding element up or down in the list.

 :::note Other Authorial Roles
 The current Author/Contributor dynamic is based off the EPUB specification.
 At present, you cannot assign more nuanced roles for Makers (e.g., Editors, Translators, Introducers, etc.).